inkanfung/LoanCalculator/KanOnerioSolution/README.md

-# 3.Adding support for other financial products, such as credit cards, using a modular approach.
+# 3. Adding support for other financial products, such as credit cards, using a modular approach.

-# 4.Scaling the solution to handle a large number of calculations per second.
+# 4. Scaling the solution to handle a large number of calculations per second.

-# 5.Improving API reliability and performance for large queries.
+# 5. Improving API reliability and performance for large queries.